 Aggressive behavior patterns in children with ASD are a big challenge for parents to face.
 It can limit social interactions of the family unit due to the parent’s fear of embarrassment and being unable to control their child if they have an autistic outburst in public.

 This is a very common problem for families with older children who have ASD and adults with behavioral and aggressive outbursts.

-As our children become bigger and taller with age, picking them up and carrying them to a safer, quieter, more sensory friendly location is not as easy as it once was when they were a small child.
+As our children become bigger and taller with age, picking them up and carrying them to a safer, quieter, more sensory-friendly location is not as easy as it once was when they were small children.
 Children and adolescents who have a sibling with autism spectrum disorder are also impacted by the challenging behavior that is associated with ASD.
 They tend to isolate themselves more and can have a higher risk for depression and anxiety.
 People and classmates might exclude them from social events to prevent physical problems or public drama if a tantrum should arise.

 Having children with autism also puts many families at an economic disadvantage.
-It is estimated that autism families spend more each year in medical expenses (doctor visits, therapy sessions, medications) than other typical families do to cover necessary expenses to address behavior concerns, aggression in children, and other case specific plans.
+It is estimated that autism families spend more each year on medical expenses (doctor visits, therapy sessions, medications) than other typical families do to cover necessary expenses to address behavior concerns, aggression in children, and other case-specific plans.

 Why do children with autism have aggressive behaviors?

 Aggressive behavior and tantrums tend to be a non-verbal method of communication that something is not right for the child in his/her current environment.
 Research and reviews of problem behaviors by caregivers can help you determine what the function is for behaviors in children.
 Some autistic individuals also have sensory disorder symptoms that could be triggered by loud noises, harsh lighting, and strong smells which could result in violence and aggression if not addressed or taken into consideration.